 Urinary tract infections (UTIs) occur when microorganisms such as bacteria (most common), viruses, or fungi infect the urinary tract, which includes the kidneys, bladder, and urethra.

 UTI symptoms include:

-UTI can manifest as either cystitis (involving the bladder) or pyelonephritis (involving the kidneys) and may also be classified as complicated or uncomplicated.
+Recurrent UTIs are typically defined as more than two episodes of UTI within six months or more than three episodes within a year, confirmed by urine culture.
+UTIs can manifest as cystitis (involving the bladder) or pyelonephritis (involving the kidneys) and are classified as either complicated or uncomplicated.